0gust1/svelte-local-gpx-viewer/Design_Decision_Records.md

   - no dependency on a third party service
   - not tied to a specific platform

-- A route or a collection of routes (see definition below, in "Data modelling and data structures") should be easily exportable, as an archive (zip file) containing:
+- A path or a collection of paths (see definition below, in "Data modelling and data structures") should be easily exportable, as an archive (zip file) containing:
   - the route data (in a standardized format)
   - the images (in a standardized format)
   - the metadata (in a standardized format)